stuartellis/sve-personal-website/content/articles/eks-auto-mode.md

 The project uses [Helmfile](https://helmfile.readthedocs.io/en/stable/), a command-line tool for deploying sets of configuration to Kubernetes clusters.
 Many administrators use [GitOps](https://www.gitops.tech/) systems like [Argo CD](https://argo-cd.readthedocs.io/en/stable/) that run on a cluster and continuously apply a configuration.
 You can use Helmfile to deploy a GitOps system to clusters, or use it to manage all of the configuration of a cluster.

-[Terraform](https://www.terraform.io/) configures EKS clusters that use [Auto Mode](https://docs.aws.amazon.com/eks/latest/userguide/automode.html).
-EKS Auto Mode configures clusters with a number of components and features that AWS recommend to integrate Kubernetes with their services and reduce manual maintenance.
+This project uses [Terraform](https://www.terraform.io/) to manage EKS clusters.
+These EKS clusters use [Auto Mode](https://docs.aws.amazon.com/eks/latest/userguide/automode.html), which configures a number of components and features that AWS recommend to integrate Kubernetes with their services and reduce manual maintenance.

 The code for this project is published on GitHub: